-Distillery:
+Distillery Division:

-During the year under review, 98.88 Lakh Bulk Litres of Ethanol was produced as against 89.83 Lakh Bulk Litres of Ethanol during the previous year.
-11.99 Lakh Kgs. of Liquefied CO2was produced during the year under review, as against 15.08 Lakh Kgs. during the previous year.
+During the year under review, 93.68 Lakh Bulk Litres of Ethanol was produced as against 98.88 Lakh Bulk Litres of Ethanol during the previous year in spite of the many challenges in operation due to the COVID pandemic.
+Under the current year's review of Liquefied CO2 6.61 Lakh Kgs.was produced as against 11.99 Lakh Kgs. during the previous year.